stllorg/replyvp/README.md

   - **API**: `localhost:8080/api` (For interactions with the application, protected by JWT)
 - **Database Driver**: MySQLi (for communication with the MySQL database)
 - **Authentication**: Using Firebase `php-jwt` v6.11 for authentication and JWT token generation.
-- **Containers**: Docker Compose to simplify the development, build, and deployment process in isolated environments, with the API and authentication running in the `php-apache` container.
+- **Containers**: Docker with Compose in compatibility with Podman Compose.

 ### Database
 - **Database**: MySQL 9.1.0